-My leave of absence from the CRB was due to expire in about March 1963 so I resigned from Giffels & Assoc. about that time.
-I was told by my boss, Mr. Barry Hitchcock, that if when I got home to the CRB and wanted to return to was employed as a project manager not a project engineer.
+It was about that time that I was encouraged to obtain registration with the professional engineers association of Ontario to allow me to take direct responsibility for the engineering work I was engaged on.
+Up to that time I was employed as a project manager not a project engineer.
 To that end I obtained full academic details of the Diploma of Civil Engineering Course I had completed at Swinburne and subsequent practical experience with the CRB and submitted an application for registration in the province of Ontario.
 I subsequently received notification that while the course was considered to be of adequate engineering standard the Association had not had any experience of it and requested that I write a thesis on a suitable engineering subject of my choosing for their consideration.
 For this I chose to write on the subject of Bituminous Surface Treatments using chip seals.
 I had a couple of year experience in this work while at Benalla and was able to obtain further technical information from Mr Stuart Deaney (who was at that time either head or deputy of Asphalt Division).
 I also obtained information on Canadian practices in this area from a senior executive of Imperial Oil Company, which had a major office in Toronto at the time and who I had met during a visit he made to the CRB during my time running the BST work in Benalla.